addisonchan/my-todo-list-frontend/README.md

 To enable frondend development can be done without being blocked by the backend implementation, a API spec is set up first.
 The details of the API spec can be found in [this repo](https://github.com/addisonchan/my-todo-list-service-pact)

 During the frontend development, the developer can point their dev local machine to a mock API service at Swagger.
-To do so, simply run this:
-`npm run dev`

 However, there is a **rate limiting constraint at Swagger**.
 Thus, don't call the mock service repeatedly in very few seconds.

 The API url for development is in [this dotenv file](./.env.development), while the production dotenv file is [another file](./.env.production).

-There are also some other commands for development:
+There are some commands for development:

 - Run frontend by pointing the the Swagger mock service:
 `npm run dev`